-The tables and narrative below describe and quantify compensation that would become payable to the named executive officers under existing plans and arrangements if the named executive officer's employment had terminated on September 30, 2007 for the reasons set forth below.
+The tables and narrative below describe and quantify compensation that would become payable to the named executive officers under existing plans and arrangements if the named executive officer's employment had terminated on September 30, 2009 for the reasons set forth below.
 We do not have employment agreements with the named executive officers, but do have change of control agreements with Messrs.
-Nosbusch, Crandall, Eisenbrown, Hagerman and McDermott and certain other corporate officers.
-There are two main purposes of these agreements:
+Nosbusch, Crandall, Eisenbrown, Hagerman and Ruff and certain other officers.
+There are two main purposes of these agreements.

-- First, they provide protection for the executive officers who would negotiate any potential acquisitions of the Corporation, thus encouraging them to negotiate a good outcome for shareowners, without concern about their continued employment after an acquisition. - Second, the agreements seek to ensure continuity of business operations during times of potential uncertainty by removing the incentive to seek other employment in anticipation of a possible change of control.
+1. They provide protection for the executive officers who would negotiate any potential acquisitions of the Corporation, thus encouraging them to negotiate a good outcome for shareowners, without concern that their negotiating stance will put at risk their financial situation immediately after an acquisition.

+2. The agreements seek to ensure continuity of business operations during times of potential uncertainty, by removing the incentive to seek other employment in anticipation of a possible change of control.

-In short, they seek to ensure that we may rely on key executives to continue to manage our business consistent with our best interests and the best interests of our shareowners despite concerns for personal risks.
-In addition, in the past we at times have entered into severance arrangements with executive officers upon termination of their employment, with the terms and conditions depending on the individual circumstances of the termination, the transition role we expect from the executive and our best interests.
+In short, they seek to ensure that we may rely on key executives to continue to manage our business consistent with the Corporation's best interests despite concerns for personal risks.
+We do not believe these agreements encourage our executives to favor or oppose a change of control.
+We believe these agreements strike a balance that the amounts are neither so low to cause an executive to oppose a change of control nor so high as to cause an executive to favor a change of control.
+In addition, in the past we at times have entered into severance arrangements with executive officers upon termination of their employment, with the terms and conditions depending on the individual circumstances of the termination, the transition role we expect from the officer and our best interests.
 The information set forth below does not include payments and benefits to the extent they are provided on a non-discriminatory basis to salaried employees upon termination of employment, including unused vacation pay, distributions of balances under savings and deferred compensation plans and accrued pension benefits.
 The information set forth below also does not include any payments and benefits that may be provided under severance arrangements that may be entered into with any named executive officer upon termination of their employment.